• Homeowner

 An Ombudsman is an independent and impartial authority which investigates and resolves complaints between parties.
 An Ombudsman is not a court, but it can make decisions about how best to resolve a problem within its jurisdiction.
 This decision can become binding if it is accepted by the consumer.

-In Victoria, the Ombudsman for utilities providers is the Energy and Water Ombudsman of Victoria (EWOV).
+In Victoria, the Ombudsman for utility providers is the Energy and Water Ombudsman of Victoria (EWOV).
 EWOV handles most Victorian complaints about energy and water issues.

 Before proceeding with this resource, please be aware that EWOV has published extensive in-depth and relevant information on their website.